swiss-territorial-data-lab/proj-soil/README.md

   * [2.
 Inference](#2-inference)
   * [3.
 Post-processing](#3-post-processing)

+Please find here the model weights: https://sftpgo.stdl.ch/web/client/pubshares/2HvZAv4VegLzxmXSPbmUeb/browse.
+The models correspond to the ones evaluated in Figure 19 of the [technical documentation](https://tech.stdl.ch/PROJ-SOILS/#61-evaluation).

 ## Evaluation Pipeline

 The performance of 3 sets of models can be evaluated: 6 models of the french National Institute of Geographic and Forest Information (IGN), 1 model of the Institute of Territorial Engineering (INSIT) at the School of Engineering and Management (HEIG-VD), and 1 model of the Federal Statistical Office (OFS).
 All the needed packages are accessible from the Docker container `general-gis`.